armory/documentation/_spinnaker/app_secrets.md

 discusses in detail the different ways you may create a secret.
 Also note this documentation discusses how to then mount/use the secret within the pod.

+## Bringing it all together

+Now that your ops team has secured your secrets in Vault, and set up the Kubernetes secret, the next step is to have your Kubernetes deployment mount the auth token secret, and then finally, arrange for your app to use Vault to retrieve the actual production secrets.

 ### Configure Your Manifest